-2022 is shaping up to be another busy year, but we are up to the tasks and any challenges that come our way.
+Today's security environment is complex and evolving, but we are up to the tasks and any challenges that come our way in 2023.

 With more than 1,200 combat-ready Airmen, we are always ready to serve.
 When our nation calls, we will always answer.
+We are Always Ready, Always There.